All Episodes

 Well, I have no idea what we saw.

-Just, it didn't look...
-From what I could see, it didn't look earthly.
+Just it didn't look, from what I could see, it didn't look earthly.

 We have tried everything in the world to figure out exactly what it was.

-And, uh, the deputy took our report and said he would call us back.
+As I mentioned to you, I called the sheriff's office in Graham, and the deputy took our report and said he would call us back.

-Yeah, but according to the conditions you told me about, uh, not a lot of people would have seen it unless it was right over their head.
+Yeah, but according to the conditions you told me about, not a lot of people would have seen it unless it was right over their head.

 Exactly.